History of Our Church

 After two years of work by a devoted planning committee, the St. Mary’s Columbarium was dedicated in 2007, and it marked the completion of the Mary Meditation Garden.
 The small garden behind the church provides parishioners and visitors with a tranquil refuge with a statue of Mary and her child and a bench on which to meditate or pray.

 The year 2009 was marked by the retirement of Michael Secour (Organist and Choirmaster) and Catherine Secour (Children’s Choir Director) after more than three decades of devoted service to St. Mary the Virgin.
 We were fortunate to be able to call Chip Grant as our Director of Music, and Steve Repasky as our Associate Director of Music, Organist and Youth Choir Director.
 A new Children’s Choir Director was selected.
 A Handbell Choir was formed and gave a number of performances in the church.
 In addition to a rich program of music offerings at the 9:00, 11:00 and 5:30 Eucharists, St. Mary’s music ministry includes a series of Candlelight Concerts and a variety of other special performances during the autumn, winter and spring.
+Today, Director of Music Eric Choate and Music Associate Marla Perkins continue stewardship of music at St. Mary's, building upon the work of those who have laid the foundation for a vital music ministry.

 In 2012, the parish called the Rev. Scott E. Richardson to be our Rector.
 He served through the end of 2015.
 The Episcopal Church of St. Mary the Virgin continued to grow in God’s grace under the leadership of our vestry and interim clergy until August 2017 when the Rev. David Erickson answered the vestry’s call to become the current rector of our parish.